-There were two brothers: Auguste Lumière and Louis Lumière.
+Once upon a time, there were two brothers, Auguste Lumière and Louis Lumière, who would grow up to achieve great things.
 Respectively they were born in 1862 and 1864 both in Besançon, a city in France.
 They were the sons of the well-known painter Antoine Lumière.
 The two of them were also very smart, which shows in their revolutionary invention that they will make, and they both excelled in the science subjects at school.

 They were raised in Lyon where their father had built up a factory that was specialized in photographic equipment, because he gave up his hobby as a painter.
 Louis and Auguste both also worked at their father’s factory, Louis as physicist and Auguste as manager.

 Louis was often seen as the “smarter” brother of the two, because of some good reasons, one of them is that he was the one experimenting with film and discovering things, like a new dry plate process, when he was just 17.
 It got the name “etiquette bleue” .
 This gave a welcomed boost to the factory of Antoine Lumière.
 They made a ton of those plates in the upcoming years.

 A couple of years after the invention of the “etiquette bleue”, Antoine was invited to see the kinetoscope invented by Thomas Edison.
 After he saw it, he came home enthusiastically and started to encourage his son to do the same thing.
 To create a similar machine to the kinetoscope to sell, because the ones of Thomas Edison were expensive, and still sold fast, so if they made something similar, which was cheaper, they’d make a lot of profit.